iarsystems/bx-github-ci/README.md

 ## Preparing the repository

 ### Importing an example repository
 Under the GitHub's account, we are going to import the [bx-workspaces-ci][bx-workspaces-url] repository.
-This is a public repository containing a collection of workspaces created with the IAR Embedded Workbench.
+This is a public repository containing a collection of workspaces which were created using the IAR Embedded Workbench.
 They can be imported to become a private repository and then used for experimentation.

 Navigate to
 ```